 Eq.~\eqref{eq:csi} can be regarded as a model of magnetic dipole moments $\tilde{\bm{\mu}}_i=\hat{\bm{z}}_i\tilde{g}\mu_{\text{B}}S^\lambda_i$.
 To apply the dumbbell picture, we approximate each magnetic dipole moment $\tilde{\bm{\mu}}_i$ by two magnetic monopoles with opposite magnetic charges.
 For a magnetic monopole with magnetic charge $q_{\text{m}}=\tilde{g}\mu_{\text{B}}/(2d)$ located at a tetrahedron center, and another magnetic monopole with magnetic charge $-q_{\text{m}}$ located at the adjacent tetrahedron center, the magnetic dipole moment can be reproduced (see Fig.~\ref{fig:sm_dumbbell}).
 Here, $d=\sqrt{3/2}r_{\text{nn}}$ is the distance between two adjacent tetrahedron centers.

 For clarity, we ignore the external magnetic field at this stage.
 The Hamiltonian of such a monopole model is given by

-where $\bm{r},\bm{r}$ label the tetrahedron centers and $a,b=1,2,3,4$ indicates the four monopoles contains in each tetrahedron. $\eta_{\bm{r},a}$ denotes the sign of the $a$th magnetic charge at $\bm{r}$.
-The first line of $v_{\bm{r}\bm{r}',ab}$ is the magnetic Coulomb interaction between these magnetic monopoles in different tetrahedra, and the second line comes from the interaction between these in the same tetrahedron.
+where $\bm{r},\bm{r}'$ label the tetrahedron centers and $a,b=1,2,3,4$ indicates the four monopoles contained in each tetrahedron. $\eta_{\bm{r},a}$ denotes the sign of the $a$th magnetic charge at $\bm{r}$.
+The first line of $v_{\bm{r}\bm{r}',ab}$ is the magnetic Coulomb interaction between these magnetic monopoles in different tetrahedra, and the second line comes from the interaction between those in the same tetrahedron.

 The self-energy $v_0$ is determined such that Eq.~\eqref{eq:monopoles} can correctly reproduce Eq.~\eqref{eq:csi} for any configuration of dipole moments.
 Concretely, let's consider the interaction between two nearest neighboring dipole moments.
 Fig.~\ref{fig:self_energy} shows two possible dipole configurations and their corresponding monopole configurations.
 For Fig.~\ref{fig:self_energy}(a), the energy of dipoles is $-J/4$.
 It should equal the energy of monopoles, which gives